artefactory/choice-learn/docs/paper/paper.md

 ![General Organization of Choice-Learn package. \label{fig:generalorg}](../illustrations/choice_learn_high_level.png)

-This tryptich, data, model and usage, is illustrated on Figure \autoref{fig:generalorg} with examples of the two levels of API interactions.
+This tryptich, data, model and usage, is illustrated on \autoref{fig:generalorg} with examples of the two levels of API interactions.

 # Statement of need